Getting Started

 The fastest way to get started is with our zero-config approach.
 Just install the module and you're ready to go!

-1. Install the Module
+1. Install the Module and Dependencies

 npm install nuxt-users